sommeric/OM3.4_New/README.md

 ## Deployment page

 Ops Manager 3.4 has a redesigned deployment page.
-Items that previously appeared in the inner left-hand navigation bar now appear in as tabs.
-They include *Servers* and *Agents*.  *Security* settings also now appear under a separate tab.
-The settings include *USERS*, *ROLES* and *Authorization & TSL/SSL Settings*.
+Items that previously appeared in the inner left-hand navigation bar now appear as tabs.
+Joining the existing tab for *Processes* are tabs for *Servers* and *Agents*.
+Security settings also now appear under a separate *Security* tab.
+These include *USERS*, *ROLES* and *AUTHORIZATION & TSL/SSL SETTINGS*.
 The *TOPOLOGY* and *LIST* views are now accessed via buttons.
 Additional functions are accessible under *More*: *Host Mappings*, *Version Manager*, and *Logs*.

 <img src="https://github.com/sommeric/OM3.4_New/blob/master/Deployment-Walkthrough.gif" width="1200" />